Diagram calculus for a type affine $C$ Temperley--Lieb algebra, I

 \end{enumerate} Let $\Diag^{b}_{n}(\Omega)$ denote the set of all $\C$-admissible $(n+2)$-diagrams. \end{definition}

-\begin{remark} We collect several comments concerning the admissible diagrams. \begin{enumerate} \item Note that the only time an admissible diagram $d$ can have an edge adorned with both open and closed decorations is if $d$ is undammed (which only happens when $n$ is even) or if $d$ has a single propagating edge (which only happens when $n$ is odd).
-See Example \ref{ex:decorated.diagrams}, parts (a) and (c) for examples that demonstrate this phenomenon.
+\begin{remark} We collect several comments concerning the admissible diagrams. \begin{enumerate} \item The only time an admissible diagram $d$ can have an edge adorned with both open and closed decorations is if $d$ is undammed (which only happens when $n$ is even) or if $d$ has a single propagating edge (which only happens when $n$ is odd).
+The latter case coincides with part (c) of axiom~\ref{C2}.
+See parts (a) and (c) of Example~\ref{ex:decorated diagrams} for examples of diagrams having edges adorned with both types of decorations.

-\item If $d$ is an admissible diagram with $\a(d)=1$, then the restrictions on the relative vertical position of decorations on propagating edges along with axiom \ref{C5} imply that the relative vertical positions of closed decorations on the leftmost propagating edge and open decorations on the rightmost propagating edge must alternate.
+\item If $d$ is an admissible diagram with $\a(d)=1$, then the restrictions on the relative vertical position of decorations on propagating edges along with axiom~\ref{C3} imply that the relative vertical positions of closed decorations on the leftmost propagating edge and open decorations on the rightmost propagating edge must alternate.
 In particular, the number of closed decorations occurring on the leftmost propagating edge differs from the number of open decorations occurring on the rightmost propagating edge by at most 1.
-For example, if

-where the leftmost propagating edge carries $k$ $\btri$ decorations, then the rightmost propagating edge must carry $k$ $\wtri$ decorations, as well.
+For example, if $d$ is the diagram in Figure~\ref{Fig116}, where the leftmost propagating edge carries $k$ $\btri$ decorations, then the rightmost propagating edge must carry $k$ $\wtri$ decorations, as well.

 \item It is clear that $\Diag^{b}_{n}(\Omega)$ is an infinite set.
-If an admissible diagram $d$ is undammed, then there is no limit to the number of loops given in axiom \ref{C1} that may occur.
+If an admissible diagram $d$ is undammed, then there is no limit to the number of loops given in axiom~\ref{C1} that may occur.
 Also, if $d$ is an admissible diagram with exactly one propagating edge, then there is no limit to the width of the block of decorations that may occur on the lone propagating edge.
 Furthermore, if $d$ is admissible with $\a(d)=1$, then there is no limit to the number of $\btri$-blocks (respectively, $\wtri$-blocks) that may occur on the leftmost (respectively, rightmost) propagating edge.

 \item Each of the admissible diagrams is a basis element of $\widehat{\P}_{n+2}^{LR}(\Omega)$.